-6.1 Expansion Pilot 2
+6.2 Hourly Flex Pricing Pilot 2

-Using the same pricing design and program structure as the AgFIT program, D.24-01-032 directed PG&E to offer a secondary pilot that enrolls both residential and commercial/industrial customers.
-Eligible rate schedules include B-6, B-10, B-19, B-20, E-ELEC, and EV2-A.
+Using the same pricing design and program structure Hourly Flex Pricing (HFP) Pilot 1, PG&E is administering a secondary pilot that enrolled both residential and commercial/industrial customers.
+Eligible rate schedules include B-6, B-10, B-19, B-20, E-ELEC, and EV2-A. While customers with solar installations on Net Energy Metering (NEM) or Net Billing Tariff (NBT) will be allowed to participate, PG&E does not yet have the tools to support their enrollment in Pilot 1.
+PG&E is still uncertain as to when NEM or NBT customers will be allowed to enroll.
+PG&E has stated that customers on Aggregated NEM or Aggregated NBT may not be eligible.

-Pilot 2 intends to target residential and non-residential customers who already have automation technology in place.
-Example use cases include smart EV charging, industrial processes, behind the meter batteries, and box stores.
-PG&E aims to enroll 50 MW of controlled load into the program.
+HFP Pilot 2 intends to target residential and non-residential customers who already have automation technology in place.
+Example use cases include smart EV charging, industrial processes, behind-themeter batteries, and box stores.
+PG&E aims to enroll 50 MW of controlled load across its service territory into the program.